P2-718na/pandemic-simulation/README.md

 ## Components
 What follows is a quick overview of every component of this project.
-More information can be found in each component's _README.md_ file and in code comments.
+More information can be found in code comments.
 I didn't include a detailed description of every class method, since the comments in the code do a sufficiently good job at explaining just that.

 ### Engine
 Class that handles drawing the simulation to screen, input and output.
 This is